projectcalico/calico/docs/kubernetes/KubernetesPolicy.md

 # Programming Calico Policy in Kubernetes
-The Calico Plugin for Kubernetes allows you to specify networking policy in the Kubernetes API using pod annotations.
+The Calico plugin for Kubernetes allows you to specify networking policy in the Kubernetes API using pod annotations.

 ## Prerequisites
 * A Kubernetes Deployment